 Some of the best events in St. Augustine happen during times of more moderate weather.
 The Rhythm & Ribs Festival, which combines fantastic barbecue and amazing music, takes place in March.
 The Holiday Regatta of Lights, which features lighted boats that travel across the St. Augustine Bay, happens in December.
 One perk to visiting St. Augustine in the summer is that you’ll be able to check out the annual Concerts in the Plaza series, which features free concerts on Thursdays throughout the season.

 As far as seeing the sights goes, you have a dizzying array of choices in St. Augustine.
 Make sure to take a long, leisurely stroll along St. George Street during your visit.
 It is studded with charming boutiques, cozy restaurants, lovely art galleries and many unique shops.
-Of course for history buffs there’s the fort, Castillo de San Marcos.
-But try to visit as many of the following attractions as possible while spending time in St. Augustine too:

 St. Augustine will show you a whole new side of the state of Florida.
 It serves as a reminder of the state’s long, impressive history.
 The beach is right there too, so you can include some fun in the sun while you’re there as well.